MaryEhb/zero_day/README.md

-Making files from winddows cmd
+Making files from windows cmd